 Evening: Dinner at Time Out Market

-Cap off your Lisbon adventure with dinner at the Time Out Market.
+Cap off your Lisbon three day itinerary with dinner at the Time Out Market.
 This gourmet food hall brings together some of the city’s best chefs and restaurants under one roof.
 It’s a great place to sample a variety of Portuguese dishes and international cuisine.
-Plus, the buzzing atmosphere makes for a fun last night in the city, unless you are luck enough to have more!
+Plus, the buzzing atmosphere makes for a fun last night in the city, unless you are lucky enough to have more!

-4 Days in Lisbon: Beyond the City Centre
+Lisbon 4 Day Itinerary: Beyond the City Centre

 Four days in Lisbon?
 You lucky devil!
 Now we’re cooking with gas.
 With this much time, you can really sink your teeth into what makes Lisbon and its surroundings so special.
 Let’s dive into day four, shall we?